mozilla/skywriter/docs/tutorials/gui.html.markdown

 Making Our Toolbar Pluggable
 ----------------------------

-One of Bespin's main features is that it is customizable and extendable.
+One of Skywriter's main features is that it is customizable and extendable.
 While it's certainly possible to make a static toolbar with a certain collection of functions, it's a lot more interesting to create a toolbar that is itself pluggable.
 Plus, that's part of the point of our tutorial.